 If you’re using your phone as your primary camera, I recommend using a third-party app to record your videos.
 Having the right app gives you more control, which means better footage.

 I use FiLMiC Pro, available for iOS and Android.
-It packs in tons of useful features in addition to manual focus and exposure — you can also adjust the video resolution, audio quality, and frame rate for your footage.
-Note that although the app is cross-platform, I’ve read it doesn’t work quite as well for Android.
-As an alternative, FV-5 has much better reviews for those who are Android-based.
+It packs in tons of useful features in addition to manual focus and exposure: you can also adjust the video resolution, audio quality, and frame rate for your footage.

 Once you’ve recorded your footage, it’s time to organize and edit your video.
 Fortunately for Mac and PC users, there are free solutions available.
-MacOS comes with iMovie, and Windows has offered Movie Maker to its users for years now.
+MacOS comes with iMovie, while Windows (plus Mac and Linux) users can try out Lightworks instead, which has a robust free version as well as its paid Pro offering.
 These two programs are all you need to splice footage together, add titles, and a soundtrack.

 It’s worth noting that DJI and GoPro offer their own phone apps with some intriguing auto-edit features.
 The DJI Go app, and GoPro’s equivalent, can sort through your clips and grab whatever its AI thinks looks good.
 It’ll string your footage together with some stock music into a short video, and allow you to swap out any parts you don’t like.